sbommaganty/Music-Player/README.md

 **Run the application**
 ```
-Use your Android phone for better experience.
+Use Ctrl + Shift + F9 to run the project.
+And also your Android phone for better experienc.
 ```
 ## Built With 🎯
 **Android Studio**